gerardnico/ansible/README.md

 ### How to define a project location so that the commands can be run from anywhere

+By default, the project directory is your working directory.

-If you work in a project and don't want to `cd` into it every time to run the ansible command, you can set the env variable `ANS_X_PROJECT_DIR` to the path of you ansible project.
+If you work in a project and find you self in a position where you need to `cd` every time to run an ansible command, you can set the env variable `ANS_X_PROJECT_DIR` to the path of your ansible project.

 This directory will then be mounted and used instead of the current working directory.